freenas/freenas-docs/userguide/freenas_cli.rst

      -V			Display the netperf version and exit

-For those options taking two parms, at least one must be specified;
+For those options taking two parameters, at least one must be given.
-specifying one value without a comma will set both parms to that value, specifying a value with a leading comma will set just the second parm, a value with a trailing comma will set just the first.
-To set each parm to unique values, specify both and separate them with a comma.
+Specifying one value without a comma will set both parameters to that value, specifying a value with a leading comma will set just the second parameter, and a value with a trailing comma will set just the first.
+To set each parameter to unique values, specify both and separate them with a comma.

-For these options taking two parms, specifying one value with no comma will only set the first parms and will leave the second at the default value.
-To set the second value it must be preceded with a comma or be a comma-separated pair.
-This is to retain previous netperf behaviour.
+For options taking two parameters, specifying one value with no comma will only set the first parameter and will leave the second at the default value.
+To set the second value, it must be preceded with a comma or be a comma-separated pair.

 .. index:: IOzone
 .. _IOzone: